 Submit the composite KCIJPALO job same as in the doc., and for the standalone job, refer to the PARMGEN KDSDVSRF - needs to be modified of course.

 Hub TEMS – if you absolutely have no choice

 There are many TEMS hub database tables which you can reset only by losing significant data and undergoing a long manual reinstall and rebuild.
 This could mean a week or more of outage.
 It is very important to involve IBM Support if you have any doubts at all.

 However there are a few tables which can be reset with no real impact.
-These 3 tables contain internal processing data, not user data.
+These 5 sets of tables contain internal processing data, not user data.

 - TSITSTSC – QA1CSTSC: The Situation Status Cache which is reused every time the TEMS starts.

 - TSITSTSH – QA1CSTSH: The Situation Status History.
 This is an intermediate file where situation event status collect.
 It is a wraparound table and defaults to 8192 rows.
 At hub TEMS startup all the remote TEMSes and agents [if directly connected] send current status.
 Therefore you only miss situation status history after a reset.
 Since there are no ITM functions which display or use the history, nothing much is lost by resetting it to emptytable status.